AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 title: ConnectEd User Guide
 ---
 ## 📘 **Welcome to ConnectEd!**
-ConnectEd is a desktop application that helps you manage your tutors and students efficiently.
+ConnectEd is a desktop application that helps you manage your primary school tutors and students efficiently.
 Instead of clicking through menus, you will type simple commands to get things done quickly.
 Think of it like using search on a website - you type what you want, press Enter, and get instant results.
 Once you learn a few basic commands, you will work much faster than with traditional software!

 * Table of Contents
 {:toc}